makeralchemy/add-numbers/README.md

 ### Command Line Usage:
     addnumber [options] IMAGEFILE

-    IMAGEFILE  filename of the source image to be numbered
+    IMAGEFILE  filename of the source image to be numbered.
+File name is case insensitive.

     Options:
          -n number, --number number        Number to add to image [required].